Connor Vest: Neck injury

 In Round 14 of the 2023 Super Rugby season, Vest suffered a severe neck injury while playing against the Highlanders at Forsyth Barr Stadium in Dunedin.
 Vest, whom had the ball, ran head-first into opposing player Shannon Frizell, whom was trying to tackle.
 He received a protocol head-injury assessment (HIA) by his teams medics during a pause of play.
 Vest failed to pass the HIA, and less than two hours later was in hospital where it was revealed he had suffered a cervical fracture of the C7 vertebrae; also known as a broken neck.
 Vest's teammate Harry Wilson was critical of referee Brendon Pickerill's actions during the incident, and stated post-match: "...as a playing group we were very frustrated with the referee trying to rush him off the field.
 We thought that was pretty disrespectful for a player who has just broken his neck, trying to rush him off the field as if he's wasting time."
 The Super Rugby replied in a statement: "The comments attributed to Harry Wilson of the Reds in the media are factually incorrect and whilst they may have been well intending in support of a teammate, he has been issued with a reminder that care must be taken with public comments not to impair the public confidence in the integrity of match officials."

 Return from injury

-Vest mad his return to the squad by Round 10 of the following season (2024).
+Vest made his return to the squad by Round 10 of the following season (2024).
 He made most of his impact from the bench, and played six matches for the Reds overall.